 A great example of this is providing simple information sheets.
-These can include a brief overview of who is working on what – for example, If you need help with ticketing, call Rani on… or, For all rigging queries, go to Lisette… Commencing a role for a brief period of time can be really challenging.
+These can include a brief overview of who is working on what – for example, if you need help with ticketing, call Rani or, for all rigging queries, go to Lisette.
+Commencing a role for a brief period of time can be really challenging.
 Clarity is key – and can really help us excel, no matter our role.

 The performing arts industry in Australia has awards and policies, but we often lack guidance around effectively implementing workplace policies in our unique working environments.
 A festival environment is a great place to offer artists and arts workers information about dealing with discrimination, bullying, and harassment as well as creating culturally safe spaces, accessible environments, and other critical topics.
 These steps underpin a mentally healthy festival experience.
 The festival environment provides the perfect opportunity for education and support, as we’re all automatically united by a shared vision – how to create a wonderful festival experience for everyone involved – and eager to make that a reality.

 Being part of the festival scene is certainly an exciting and rewarding experience.
 The nature of the festival structure and design creates many challenges: working long hours, high pressured environments, navigating working with or leading new people and teams.